 Your product settings determine some of the events that trigger an account closing, such as an account having zero or negative balance for a specified period.
 Other events such as a stolen or lost card can result in a closed account.
 (See Lost, Stolen, or Damaged Cards.)

 Your product settings also determine which procedures must be followed when an account is closed, such as whether to send a check for the remaining balance or whether the cardholder must return the card before receiving a check.
 See Account Holder Refund for more information.

 This table shows some of the states that can represent a closed or unusable account and the type parameter in the Modify Status endpoint that moves the account to that status.
-See the Account and Card Status table in the Modify Status reference for all Modify Status types.
+See Modify Status Codes for all Modify Status types.
 Follow your business plan to decide when to use these Modify Status types.
 Also see Card cancelation in the Setting Up a Card Program guide.